-- (a) External appearance (including the colour of the building and, in particular, the extent of corporate colours used, lighting, signage and the provision of signage platforms), to avoid or mitigate adverse effects on: - (i) street scene; - (ii) adjoining or surrounding buildings, particularly those in residential subzones - (iii) privacy of adjoining residential properties - (iv) The visual approach into Wanaka, along Ballantyne Road.
+- (a) External appearance (including lighting, signage and the provision of signage platforms), to avoid or mitigate adverse effects on: - (i) street scene; - (ii) adjoining or surrounding buildings, particularly those in residential subzones - (iii) privacy of adjoining residential properties - (iv) The visual approach into Wanaka, along Ballantyne Road.

 - (b) Whether the landscaping will be effective at substantially improving the visual appearance of the site and buildings and mitigating adverse effects of outdoor storage and carparking areas, taking account of: - (i) The nature of planting or materials to be used, - (ii) The ease of maintenance, and - (iii) The size of the plants and/ or the time it will take for the plants to mature. - (c) Whether and to what extent initiatives are proposed, which help reduce private car use and encourage alternative modes of transport (i.e. Demand Management).
-The Council would normally expect the following to have been provided: - (i) Cycle and motorcycle parking in a manner which encourages people to travel by these modes.
+The Council would normally expect the following to have been provided: - Cycle and motorcycle parking in a manner which encourages people to travel by these modes.
 Depending on the development, mobility scooter parking may also be appropriate. - (ii) Shower and locker facilities for work places, so employees who choose to walk, run, cycle to work can shower and store clothing. - (iii) Effective lighting and signage aimed at assisting someone entering the site or building by foot or bike. - iii Offices within the mainstreet precinct Conditions may be imposed in respect of: - (a) Any reverse sensitivity issues that may arise with respect to existing and permitted business activities in the vicinity - (b) Any positive contributions to the establishment of an active street frontage - (c) The amenity of the office environment for workers iv Offices - Assessment Matters